mateuszpolis/FITDetectorToolkit/README.md

 # FIT Detector Toolkit

-A modular Python toolkit for detector analysis that automatically manages and launches analysis modules from GitHub repositories.
+A modular Python toolkit for **offline analysis related to the FIT detector** that automatically manages and launches analysis modules from GitHub repositories.

+## Overview

+The FIT Detector Toolkit is designed specifically for researchers and engineers working with the FIT detector system.
+It provides a centralized platform to discover, install, and launch various analysis tools and modules that help with detector calibration, data analysis, ageing studies, and other offline analysis tasks.

 ## Features

+- **FIT Detector Focus**: Specifically designed for FIT detector offline analysis
 - **Modular Design**: Easily add and manage analysis modules from GitHub repositories
 - **Automatic Installation**: One-click installation of modules with dependency management
-- **Beautiful GUI**: Modern, intuitive tkinter-based interface
+- **Beautiful GUI**: Modern, card-based tkinter interface with professional styling
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Extensible**: Simple configuration to add new modules
+- **Quality Assurance**: Integrated CI/CD pipeline ensures code quality and security

 ## Installation